-A few weeks ago I published an article on BENCH PRESS MOBILITY where I outlined several of the key mobility areas to address to allow for proper bench press form.
-One of those areas was shoulder extension mobility, a commonly overlooked component of shoulder mobility that can impact not only the bench press, but also pushups, dips, and muscle ups.
+I previously published an article on BENCH PRESS MOBILITY.
+In this article, I outlined several of the key mobility areas to address to allow for proper bench press form.
+One of those areas was shoulder extension mobility, a commonly overlooked component of shoulder mobility that can impact not only the bench press, but also pushups, dips, and muscle-ups.

 Since publishing that article, I’ve received many messages from athletes asking for further help improving their shoulder extension mobility as this is a problem area for them they had never known about.
 Here are my favorite shoulder extension mobility drills!

 Before deciding on treating any mobility piece, it is important to identify if you need to work on it or not.
 You’d be surprised at how often I find athletes wasting their time working on the wrong areas of mobility for their specific needs.
 Here’s how I assess shoulder extension.

 For more help improving your mobility, access our FREE mobility checklist!

 Shoulder Extension Mobility Drills

 A simple drill to improve shoulder extension mobility that is often done incorrectly.
 As I outlined in my bench press mobility article, we often see athletes lacking shoulder extension range of motion anteriorly tilting at their scapula (dumping their shoulder blade forward) to compensate.
 The same happens with the broomstick stretch, so make sure you keep your shoulder blade locked down during the stretch.

 Using PAILs and RAILs (Functional Range Coniditioning’s mobility approach) can be a great technique for improving the shoulder extension range.
 Start by holding a passive stretch.
 Then actively perform hard isometric contractions (muscle contraction without movement) by pressing down into the barbell without letting any movement happen in the body.
 Then do the same by trying to lift the barbell (without any movement).
 The combination of stretches plus isometric contractions makes for rapid changes in mobility.